 Depending on the type of fault, this light can be flashing, steady, or even different colors like the traffic lights.

-If the light is flashing, find an exit, stop the car and call a mechanic or a towing service, because you won’t be able to solve this on your own, and it’s usually a more serious issue that can cause damage if you continue to drive for too long.
-If it’s on solid, either amber or red, make an appointment to have it looked at as soon as possible.
+If the light is flashing, find an exit, stop the car, and call a mechanic or a towing service, because you won’t be able to solve this on your own, and it’s usually a more serious issue that can cause damage if you continue to drive for too long.
+If it’s solid, either amber or red, make an appointment to have it looked at as soon as possible.
 There is only one engine light and if you leave it too long you won’t know if something else is going wrong in addition to the original cause that turned the light on first.

-2) Temperature light
+2) Power Limit warning light

 3) Oil pressure light

-Things aren’t simple here either.
+Things aren’t simply here either.

 There are two options, basically.